Before Buying Property At Auction

 3. Note the guide price - PLEASE READ CAREFULLY

 Most properties have guide prices published in the auction catalogue.
 Generally speaking Guide Prices are provided as an indication of each seller's minimum expectation.
 They are not necessarily figures which a property will sell for and may change at any time prior to the auction.
 Virtually every property will be offered subject to a Reserve (a figure below which the Auctioneer cannot sell the property during the auction) which we expect will be set within the Guide Range or no more than 10% above a single figure Guide.
-ALWAY CLARIFY AND CONFIRM THIS WITH THE AUCTIONEER PRIOR TO BIDDING ON A PROPERTY.
+ALWAYS CLARIFY AND CONFIRM THIS WITH THE AUCTIONEER PRIOR TO BIDDING ON A PROPERTY.
 The guide prices of the properties that are listed in our database may be subject to change, so we advise that you contact the auctioneer directly to confirm the guide price prior to the auction day.
+Please also note that the guide price excludes any additional fees that the purchaser may incur, to include, but not limited to, Buyers Contract fee, Stamp Duty Land Tax, VAT, legal and search fees etc. Please refer to relevant Auction Legal Packs for details.

 4. View the property